-The Campus Assessment, Response & Evaluation (CARE) Team is committed to improving campus safety and student success at CU Anschutz by proactively and collaboratively managing situations and individuals that pose, or may reasonably pose, a threat to the safety and well-being of the campus community.
-The team coordinates with students, faculty, and staff as well as concerned others, using objective and thoughtful approaches to identifying, assessing, and intervening with individuals of concern.
+The Campus Assessment, Response & Evaluation (CARE) Team is committed to improving campus safety and student success by evaluating individuals that may pose a risk safety of themselves or others.
+The team coordinates with students, faculty, and staff as well as concerned others to identify, assess, and intervene with individuals of concern.

 - Provide early assistance to individuals in distress or at risk of harming themselves or others

 - Help prevent situations of concern from escalating